top of page

 • 4 min read

 One of the spectacular additions to Palm Springs' skyline is the Agua Caliente Cultural Museum.
-The basket-weave-like architecture hugs the downtown space like it has always been there.
+The basket-weave-like architecture hugs the downtown space as if it has always been there.
 Recently, on a moonlit night, the public was invited, by reservation, to explore the museum and the romantic Oasis Trail along the mineral springs-fed river.

 Arrival at the Agua Caliente Cultural Museum